nyex/energy-tracking/README.md

 ## WHY
 I wanted a way to track my personal energy levels hourly to figure out how it fluctuated throughout the day.
 I wanted to be able to calculate the hourly average so I could have a simple little chart to look at.

 There are several android apps that allow you to track your mood but most of them are made so you can track daily fluctuations, not hourly, so for this particular use they missed the point and didn't do me much good.
-I did find two equally named _Energy Tracker_ android apps [[this](https://play.google.com/store/apps/details?id=com.energon&hl=en_US&gl=US) and [this](https://play.google.com/store/apps/details?id=com.approvequestions.energytracker)] which do exactly what I want but do not export the data the way I wanted to, and having it restricted to the app wasn't something that suited me.
+I did find two equally named _Energy Tracker_ android apps [[this](https://play.google.com/store/apps/details?id=com.energon&hl=en_US&gl=US) and [this](https://play.google.com/store/apps/details?id=com.approvequestions.energytracker)] which do exactly what I want but do not export the data the way I wanted to (or at all), and having it restricted to the app wasn't something that suited me.

 ## BEWARE
-This is not a proper app.
-These are not proper scripts.
+This is **not** a proper app.
+These are **not** proper scripts.
 I'm just a nerdy artist, definitely not a programmer.
 I barely know basic bash.
 But I'm learning and this was fun to do, I'm happy with the results, stuff work, and thought I'd share.

 If you use these as an idea for something more solid, do let me know.